famoser/polyas-verification/README.md

 ## Future functionality

-The following features would be nice-to-haves:
+The following changes should be tackled:
+- Describe clearly what IV is for, as users are likely not aware (see https://publikationen.bibliothek.kit.edu/1000175514/155244080)
+- Use https://github.com/famoser/elliptic/ as a cryptography backend
-- Check whether uploaded receipts are contained on the bulletin board of the POLYAS server
+- Ask POLYAS how to check that uploaded receipts are contained on the bulletin board of the POLYAS server